ananya-a6/FUTURE_CS_02/Evidence/findings.md

 # Phishing Email Analysis Findings

-## Classification
+## Email Classification
 Phishing

 ## Risk Level
 High

-## Indicators Identified
+## Phishing Indicators Identified

-1. Suspicious sender domain
+### 1. Suspicious Sender Domain
+The sender domain is not associated with a legitimate organization.

-2. Urgency and fear tactics
+### 2. Urgency Tactic
+The email creates pressure by threatening account suspension.

-3. Suspicious URL
+### 3. Suspicious Link
+The URL appears unrelated to any trusted service.

-4. Generic greeting
+### 4. Generic Greeting
-5. Request for immediate action
+The message uses "Dear User" instead of the recipient's name.

+### 5. Fear-Based Language
+The email attempts to scare the recipient into immediate action.

 ## Conclusion

-The email exhibits multiple phishing characteristics and should not be trusted.
+The analyzed email exhibits multiple phishing characteristics and should not be trusted.